geonnave/blog/content/posts/navigate-faster.md

 # Intro

-If you work with software, you may appreciate the command line as a productivity tool.
+If you develop software, you may appreciate the command line as a productivity tool.
 This is the case for me, and some tools that make my developer life easier include: `vim`, `tmux`, and `zsh`.

-One thing I like about zsh is the `..` shortcut to go back 1 directory.
+One thing I like about `zsh` is the `..` shortcut to go back 1 directory.
 See:

 ```
 $ pwd